'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 Rouge once we retreated.

-"Forgotten Heroes" depicts exactly why it was a just
+"Forgotten Heroes" depicts exactly why it was a just participation,

-grim battle sequences, "Forgotten Heroes" takes us through one company's
+"Forgotten Heroes" takes us through one company's odessy to rescue a Russian

-odessy to rescue a Russian general (impressively portrayed by veteran actor, William
+general (impressively portrayed by veteran actor, William Smith) who is valuable

-Smith) who is valuable to our cause.
+to our cause.

-By the film's end, Marino has left us with a renewed appreciation
+By the film's end, Marino has left us with a renewed appreciation for what

-for what our troops suffered on the battlefield, and later at the hands of Hollywood.
+our troops suffered on the battlefield, and later at the hands of Hollywood.

-- Robert & Annette Florczak - Los Angeles,
+- Robert & Annette Florczak - Los Angeles, CA

 |

-FORGOTTEN HEROES is a well-produced independent movie highlighting
+FORGOTTEN HEROES is a well-produced independent movie highlighting the valor

-the valor of the men who served in Vietnam.
-It tells the story of Ramon Lopez, who
+of the men who served in Vietnam.
+It tells the story of Ramon Lopez, who is newly

-the expedition.
 Thus, the entire movie is told in flashback.

 As Ramon arrives in the camp, the audience gets to know each member of the team,